 Ray had sold to another dope dealer’s people.
 And over near 10th Avenue and 29th Street, he turned and saw a flash.
 He began running.
 “Then I looked and,” he motions with his hand, “from here all the way down to my knees was blood.”

 His “sister freaked out” and couldn’t sew the hole shut so Ray stuck gauze in it.
 He held on to it for two days before finally hitting the hospital.

 The dispensary smells of fine weed, that kind of pleasantry only afforded others.
 Or afforded Ray, who’s often crippled by physical pain.
-He sticks out too, in this drab, quasi-medical waiting area— imposing in a black tee, NFL cap, calf-length shorts, earbuds, Reeboks, tats.
-Prosthetic legs help shape his posture.
+He sticks out too.
+In this drab, quasi-medical waiting area he’s imposing in a black tee, NFL cap, calf-length shorts, earbuds, Reeboks, tats.
+He’s big and tall and prosthetic legs help shape his posture.

 This Native American son of a gangbanger mom and ex-Marine dad, both of whom died fairly young (2010 and 2008 respectively), lost his legs at the knees back in 2013.
 A toe scratch led to bone infection led to amputation—complications of diabetes.

 “I should’ve been dead when I was 15,” he says.
 “I’ve been jumped, stabbed, shot.
 I was dropped on railroad tracks, broken ribs.
 Been to prison three times.
 Got shot in one of my legs before I lost it too.
 I was done.”